 Financial aid and modified pricing available–please use the CONTACT section of this blog and indicate “Inquiry about workshops” on the form.

 Raising Race Conscious Children presented at our school last night and parents here are talking about all the rich and thoughtful material shared.
 The workshop was thorough, organized –an engaging and rewarding blend of information and “turn and talk” interaction.
 The delivery was warm, friendly and also passionate, exhibiting a clear investment and commitment to this work.
 By the time it was over parents felt enlightened, supported, and eager to learn more about this important subject matter.

 Sachi Feris is a blogger and workshop facilitator at Raising Race Conscious Children, an online a resource to support adults who are trying to talk about race with young children.
 She currently teaches Spanish to Kindergarten and 1st grade at an independent school in Brooklyn.
-Sachi identifies as White and is a mother to her four-year-old daughter and one-year-old son.
+Sachi identifies as White and is a mother to her five-year-old daughter almost two-year-old son, and newborn son.

 Lori Taliaferro Riddick is a workshop facilitator at Raising Race Conscious Children.
 Lori consults with public school districts to develop effective leaders.
 She formerly served as the Executive Director of Policy and Practice Services at New Leaders.
-Lori identifies as Black/Bi-racial/Multi-racial and is a mother to her eight-year-old and one-year-old sons.
+Lori identifies as Black/Bi-racial/Multi-racial and is a mother to her nine-year-old and one-and-a-half-year-old sons.